Feeding tube: Complications

-Nasogastric and nasojejeunal tubes are meant to convey liquid food to the stomach or intestines.
+Nasogastric and nasojejunal tubes are meant to convey liquid food to the stomach or intestines.
 When inserted incorrectly, the tip may rest in the respiratory system instead of the stomach or intestines; in this case, the liquid food will enter the lungs, resulting in pneumonia and can, in rare cases, lead to death.

 Complications associated with gastrostomy tubes (inserted through the abdomen and into the stomach or intestines) include leakage of gastric contents (containing hydrochloric acid) around the tube into the abdominal (peritoneal) cavity resulting in peritonitis, a serious complication which will cause death if it is not properly treated.
 Septic shock is another possible complication.
 Minor leakage may cause irritation of the skin around the gastrostomy site or stoma.
 Barrier creams, to protect the skin from the corrosive acid, are used to manage this.

 A phenomenon called "tube dependency" has been discussed in the medical literature, in which a child refuses to eat after being on a feeding tube, but it is not recognized as a disorder in the ICD or DSM, and its epidemiology is unknown.

 Oral and dental complications

 Guidelines for dental care for children fed by tube are poorly established.
-Many dental complications arise due to poor oral health that may result from reluctance or intolerance towards oral hygiene practices by patients and caregivers, abundance of dental plaque and/or tooth decay, and lack of oral stimulation.
+Many dental complications arise due to poor oral health that may result from reluctance or intolerance towards oral hygiene practices by patients and caregivers, abundance of dental plaque or tooth decay, and lack of oral stimulation.
 Although many studies on this topic involve a relatively small sample size, the findings are important as they are associated with the development of various oral conditions, dental diseases and even systemic diseases such as aspiration pneumonia.